pepstock-org/Charba-Wiki/docs/CartesianTimeAxes.md

 The adapters options are used to configure the adapter for external date library if that adapter needs or supports options.

-The [adapters options](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/configuration/Adapters.html) configuration is nested into the scale configuration as following:
+The [adapters options](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/configuration/Adapters.html) configuration is nested in the scale configuration as following:

 ```java
 CartesianTimeAxis axis = new CartesianTimeAxis(chart);